slava-vishnyakov/php-map-reduce/README.md

 $m->next() ==> null
 ```

-There are two implementations `MapReduceMemory` and `MapReduceMemory`.
+There are two implementations `MapReduceMemory` and `MapReduceProcess`.

 The first does all sorting in memory, the second is for memory-hungry workloads, uses `/usr/bin/sort` to
 process basically unlimited amount of data.